-If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by following the steps in section 6.2.
+If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by contacting the DSL or Deputy DSL.

 If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree a course of action.